apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/ResponseFiles.md

 #### Common mistakes

-- **Unclosed quotes** are implicitly closed at end-of-line (matching the gcc/LLVM tokenizer), so the token that follows the opening quote absorbs the rest of the line verbatim.
-Watch out for this: a stray `"` or `'` in the middle of a line will silently gobble everything up to the next newline into one argument.
+- **Unclosed quotes** are implicitly closed at end-of-file: whatever content follows the opening quote — including any intervening newlines — becomes part of a single token.
+Watch out for this: a stray `"` or `'` will silently gobble everything up to the end of the file (or the matching quote) into one argument.
-- **Mismatched quotes** (opening with `"` and closing with `'`, or vice versa) behave the same way — the second quote is treated as literal content, and the token terminates at end-of-line.
+- **Mismatched quotes** (opening with `"` and closing with `'`, or vice versa) behave the same way — the second quote is treated as literal content inside the still-open segment.
 - **Escaping in the wrong style** — writing `'a\nb'` produces the literal four characters `a\nb`, not `a<newline>b`.
 Use double quotes if you want the newline.